10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

-I’ll arm you with some interesting facts about why these natural wonders are important (handy edutainment if you’ve chosen this winter activity from my list of best things to do in San Diego with kids).
+In this guide, you’ll discover some interesting facts about why these natural wonders are vital (It is also handy edutainment if you’ve chosen this winter activity from my list of best things to do in San Diego with kids).
 I’ll also share tips for where to find the best tide pools in San Diego, what to know before you go, the optimal times to go, the animals you might see, and much more.

 Fun Facts for Your San Diego Tide Pool Visit